heremaps/gluecodium/functional-tests/README.md

-Functional tests for Genium
+Functional tests for Gluecodium
 ===========================

-The functional tests are separated by Genium settings.
-Genium provides various options which result in different generated code for the same input LIME definition files.
+The functional tests are separated by Gluecodium settings.
+Gluecodium provides various options which result in different generated code for the same input LIME definition files.
 In order to test these properly, different test binaries will be generated.